OpenDDS/OpenDDS/tests/cmake/README.md

 ## Building and Running All the CMake Tests

-If you have a new enough CMake, this can be down with:
+If you have a new enough CMake, this can be done with:

 ```bash
 cmake -S . -B build